Spiced Cranberry Chutney

-Well that was the first hurdle overcome.
-Next I had to decide what else I would but in the chutney.
-For a truly festive flavour it had to be cinnamon, nutmeg and a touch of ginger.
-This combined with the basic chutney mix (the fruit, red wine vinegar, a little onion) seemed like a good place to start, but I didn’t want to play it too safe.
-So, to give the chutney an extra kick, you can also find a red chilli in the ingredients list.
+This, combined with the basic chutney mix (the fruit, vinegar and some onion) seemed like a good place to start, but I didn’t want to play it too safe.
+So, to give the chutney an extra kick, in the ingredients list you can also find pink peppercorns, red chilli a little garlic too.
 This works really well to give the chutney a bit of excitement without drowning out the mellow Christmas spices.

-Fortunately for me this recipe creates a sizeable amount of chutney!
-I had a spoonful or two as I cooked…and then kept another spoonful or two aside to taste it as it cooled.
-It is truly a festive chutney that will work well with all whole range of cheeses.
-The recipe will make about 3 average size jars of chutney which means you can keep one for yourselves and give the other two as gifts!
+This festive cranberry chutney will work well with all whole range of cheeses.
+The recipe will fill two 250ml jars which means you can keep one for yourselves and give another as a gift!
 Or, like me, save it all for yourselves and pop it into an extra large jar!
-Had I not eaten half the mixture straight out of the pan I’m sure I would’ve been able to fill it to the top.

 - 1-2 tbsp vegetable oil